leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 In this example, the main font of the document is set to [Charter](https://practicaltypography.com/charter.html), which is installed by default on macOS.
 You may select another font by using its name, which you may find in the font selector of other software you use.

 In this example, the monospaced font is set to Menlo, which is also installed by default on macOS.
 Again, you may select another font by using its name.
+The `Scale` option resizes the font so that it matches the size of the main font.

 In this example, the mathematical font is Asana Math, which comes with the `unicode-math` package.